liip/fabliip/README.rst

 You should now be able to call ``fab prod enable_maintenance_mode`` to enable the maintenance mode on your prod instance.

-The ``env.project_root`` variable is important and must be set to ensure that all commands work.
-The ``project_root`` should be the top-directory of your git/hg/svn/whatever project.
+The ``env.project_root`` variable is important here because it's needed by the ``drupal`` module.
+Please refer to the docs of any module you use to check if there's any env variable that must be defined.